thirumurthis/Learnings/kafka/strimzi-kafka-kraft/blog_notes.md

   --set crds.enabled=true
 ```

-Create an Issuer for accessing the Apisix admin UI embedded in the controller plance, we need to create this issuer in apisix namespace.
+Create an Issuer and Certificate to configure with the embedded Apisix control-plane admin UI dashboard.
+The Issuer and the Certificate should be deployed in the same namespace where the apisix is deployed in this case apisix namespace.

 ```yaml
 ---